rssalessio/Pure-Exploration-with-Feedback-Graphs/README.md

-# Best-Arm-Identification-with-Feedback-Graph
+# Pure-Exploration-with-Feedback-Graph

-Best Arm Identification with Feedback Graphs.
+Pure Exploration with Feedback Graphs.
+Authors: Alessio Russo, Yichen Song, Aldo Pacchiano.
+License: MIT

 Please, refer to the main paper for more details.

 To run the experiments, see instructions below.